susam/inwee/README.md

      are ignored.
 Therefore, `#` can be used to begin single line comments.

-  7. To use a custom FIFO path with Weechat.
+  7. To use a custom FIFO path with WeeChat.

-     `echo "hello world" | inwee --fifo-path "$HOME/.weechat/weechat_fifo"`
+        echo "hello world" | inwee --fifo "$HOME/.weechat/weechat_fifo"

-     This will make inwee use a custom FIFO path to communicate with Weechat.
+     This will make inwee use a custom FIFO path to communicate with WeeChat.

 ### Using from WeeChat ###
 From WeeChat's perspective, InWee is an external command that can be